-Millions of bloggers, businesses, and artists compete wildly for the chance of a first-page result for keywords relevant to their website.
+Millions of bloggers, businesses, and artists compete wildly for the chance of first-page results for keywords relevant to their website.
 It seems only natural to want to top the charts.
 In your personal experience, how often do you click on the second page?
 What about paid advertisements?
-Perhaps you’ve asked yourself “what exactly is my first page search result actually worth?”.
+Perhaps you’ve asked yourself “what exactly is my first-page search result actually worth?”.

 Lengthy studies have been done over the years to determine just how many clicks each spot on the first page of Google actually receives.
-Taking a close look at studies of first page of SERP (Search Engine Results Page) click through rate studies and applying a little math can give you a good idea of exactly what the fruits of all your SEO labors equal
+Taking a close look at studies of the first page of SERP (Search Engine Results Page) click-through rate studies and applying a little math can give you a good idea of exactly what the fruits of all your SEO labors equal

 The Importance of Organic Front Page Results